Language Arts Curriculum

 To dictate a sentence or a word means you say the sentence or word out loud and the child writes it down.
 After each word or sentence, give any correction needed.
 Have the child write the sentence or word correctly if it was incorrect the first time.

-child has a higher reading level, you can supplement with good books on your child’s reading level.
+The Level 1 Reader was previously an optional resource.
+It is now an integrated and required part of the updated 3.0 edition of the course.
+If your child is reading at a higher reading level, you can supplement with good books on your child’s reading level.

 You will need chalk pastels.
 Suggestions from Amazon.com: NuPastel 36 (high-quality recommendation) or B441R078-7003A (less expensive recommendation)